Phoebe Buffay

-Phoebe Buffay is one of the six main characters from the American television sitcom, Friends.
+Phoebe Buffay is one of the six main characters from the American television sitcom Friends.
 She was created by David Crane and Marta Kauffman and portrayed by actress Lisa Kudrow.

 In the series' universe, Phoebe is the daughter of Frank and Lily Buffay.
 Her biological mother's name was Phoebe Abbott, whom she was named after.
 Phoebe has a twin sister, Ursula, a waitress who is also portrayed by Kudrow.
 Phoebe can speak several languages, including French and Italian.
 She appeared in all of the show's 236 episodes during its decade-long run, from its premiere on September 22, 1994, to its finale on May 6, 2004.
 She is a masseuse, notable for her offbeat and often unusual behavior.
 She was Monica Geller's roommate before Rachel Green, which is how she was introduced to the group.
 Phoebe is best friends with Monica and Rachel, along with their neighbors, Chandler Bing and Joey Tribbiani, and also Monica's brother Ross Geller.
-She plays acoustic guitar and sings simple, awkward songs at Central Perk, occasionally busking also.
+She plays acoustic guitar and sings simple, awkward songs at Central Perk, in addition to occasionally busking.
 During the show's ninth season, Phoebe is set up on a blind date with Mike Hannigan (played by actor Paul Rudd) and they marry in the final season.

 Critical reception towards Phoebe remained consistently positive throughout Friends decade-long run.
 Kudrow received critical acclaim for playing her character, including a Primetime Emmy Award, a Screen Actors Guild Award, a Satellite Award, an American Comedy Award and a TV Guide Award, as well as a Golden Globe Award nomination.